micz/Thunderbird-Addon-Options-Manager/README.md

 ADDON_prefs.setPref("test_string",pref_value);
 ```

-"test_string" is the preference id, to be used to retrieve it when needed, and `pref_value` is variable containing the value to be saved.
+"test_string" is the preference id, to be used to retrieve it when needed, and `pref_value` is a variable containing the value to be saved.